PlaidCloud/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 5. Do either of the following:

-   1. Update the `--etcd-servers` flag for the Kubernetes API servers to make Kubernetes aware of the configuration changes, then restart the Kubernetes API servers.
+   1. Update the `--etcd-servers` flag for the PlaidCloud API servers to make PlaidCloud aware of the configuration changes, then restart the PlaidCloud API servers.
    2. Update the load balancer configuration if a load balancer is used in the deployment.